Shaba I: Execution

 The war itself seemed to be in a stalemate, with foreign troops and the FAZ now massed in Kolwezi but little fighting taking place.
-On April 14, Moroccan General Ahmed Dlimi arrived in Kolwezi, and a combined Zairian and Moroccan force counterattacked.
+On 14 April, Moroccan General Ahmed Dlimi arrived in Kolwezi, and a combined Zairian and Moroccan force counterattacked.
 30 FAZ casualties were reported after a fortnight of quiet.
 It was joined by a unit of Pygmy archers.

 The government and supporting forces reported capturing rebel supplies, including counterfeit money and Portuguese- and Soviet-manufactured weapons.
 Two captured Kantangan soldiers said that there were 1,600 soldiers in Shaba, their leader was Nathaniel Mbumba and they were not being assisted by Cuba.
 One said, "First we were trained by the Portuguese and after that by the Cubans"—but "there are no Cubans now".

-The government displayed the two captives in another stadium rally in which Mobutu again condemned Soviet and Cuban involvement and ordered $60,000 worth of Coca-Cola to go along with rations for FAZ soldiers.George C. Wilson, "Zaire Asks For Planeload Of Coca-Cola", Washington Post, 20 April 1977; accessed via ProQuest.
+The government displayed the two captives in another stadium rally in which Mobutu again condemned Soviet and Cuban involvement and ordered $60,000 worth of Coca-Cola to go along with rations for FAZ soldiers.
 Mobutu flew with diplomats and journalists to Kolwezi, where he was met by dancing girls and announced a "total rout" of the insurgents.

-The pro-government alliance recaptured Mutshatsha on April 25."Mobutu's troops overwhelm rebels in surprise raid", The Guardian, 26 April 1977; accessed via ProQuest.
-The village was nearly deserted when it was captured, but observers assigned symbolic importance to its recapture.Michael T. Kaufman, "Zaire Says Its Forces Recapture a Key Rail Center From Katangan Rebels; Little Resistance Reported", 26 April 1977; accessed via ProQuest.
+The pro-government alliance recaptured Mutshatsha on 25 April.
+The village was nearly deserted when it was captured, but observers assigned symbolic importance to its recapture.
 Mobutu held a press conference and parade in Mutshatsha, telling 47 international journalists that he would continue to battle Soviet influence in Africa.
-That day, the International Monetary Fund said that it would loan Zaire $85 million, perhaps, it was speculated, to deter a group of private banks from canceling the existing loan of $250 million."Zaire Gets $85 Million In Loans", Hartford Courant, 27 April 1977; accessed via ProQuest.
+That day, the International Monetary Fund said that it would lend Zaire $85 million.
+There was speculation that this may have been done to deter a group of private banks from canceling the existing loan of $250 million.
 At the request of France and the United States, the World Bank announced an upcoming convention to solicit additional loans for Zaire.

 David Bufkin's mercenaries were reported ready to fly to Zaire to join the anti-FNLC coalition.
 The CIA denied a request from the Department of Justice to provide information about its involvement.
-Bufkin and the CIA denied the claim."Mercenaries' Recruiter denies link with C.I.A.", New York Times (AP), 20 April 1977; accessed via ProQuest.
+Bufkin and the CIA denied the claim.
 The operation was aborted after the Safari Club intervention proved rapidly successful.